 This agency has 53 employees that work within 7 departments.
 Every department is a separate service and has its own Kanban board.
 Some departments, like PR, Production, and Accountants, have their partners and contractors to conduct some projects and satisfy the client’s needs.
 Let’s briefly look at the 3 main departments that are the focus of this story:

 The Client Services department is responsible for key clients and also developing new business.
 Apart from the Client Services Director, this department has 4 teams of Account Managers.
 Each one is responsible for 2-3 clients, satisfying all their needs and requests.
 Account managers have the overall accountability for the delivery.
 They are responsible for delivering the campaign/project/service that meets the client’s requirements.
 They are the ones who coordinate and lead projects, follow up on their results.

 The Creative department apart from the Creative Director has 4 Art Directors and 5 copywriters.
 Art Directors are responsible for the quality and the ideas for all the work that comes out of the agency.
 Copyrighters are the ones who create crispy copy, slogans, memorable, concise, and clear texts.

-Design Studio has 6 Designers and 3 DTPs.
-Designers provide graphic designs, such as logo design development, layouts of advertising materials or web pages, etc. DTPs provide different pre-press services as, as typesetting, setting out web pages/ documents, they work with high-resolution files and set all up, preparing the files created by the designer for the final release.
+The Design Studio has 6 Designers and 3 DTPs.
+Designers provide graphic designs, such as logo design development, layouts of advertising materials or web pages, etc. DTPs provide different pre-press services as, as typesetting, setting out web pages/ documents.
+They work with high-resolution files and set all up, preparing the files created by the designer for the final release.

 Meet our Accountant Manager – Rebecca.